-64. The Commission must next determine the nature of the interference, if any with the applicant's rights flowing from the purchase contract.
-The Commission is aware that the applicant has not requested the Federation Ministry of Defence (Federalno ministarstvo odbrane) to issue an order to be registered as the owner of the apartment.
-It is apparent from Article 39c of the Law on Sale of Apartments that the applicant would have no prospect of success because this provision clearly requires the applicant to repossess the apartment in accordance with the Law on Cessation before the Federation Ministry of Defence will issue the order for her to be registered as owner.
-The Commission also recalls that both the first and second instance organs, in the 23 September 2003 and 23 March 2004 procedural decisions, noted that the applicant could avail herself of Articles 39 and 39a of the Law on Sale of Apartments in so far as she considers herself the owner of the apartment.
-The Commission therefore concludes that interference with the applicant's rights flowing from the purchase contract is caused by the Law on Sale of Apartments.
+76. The Commission must next determine the nature of the interference, if any, with the applicant's rights flowing from the purchase contract.
+The Commission is aware that the applicant has not requested the Federation Ministry of Defence to issue an order to be registered as the owner of the apartment.
+It is apparent from Article 39c of the Law on Sale of Apartments that the applicant would have no prospect of success if she were to do so, because this provision clearly requires the applicant to first repossess the apartment in accordance with the Law on Cessation before the Federation Ministry of Defence will issue the order for her to be registered as owner.
+In the present case the applicant has been unsuccessful in her attempts to repossess the apartment, and the provisions of the Law on Sale of Apartments therefore prevents her from realizing her contractual rights to the apartment.
+The Commission therefore concludes that the interference with the applicant's rights flowing from the purchase contract is caused by the Law on Sale of Apartments.